njayp/ophis/README.md

 **Transform any Cobra CLI into an MCP server**

-Ophis automatically converts your Cobra commands into MCP tools, and provides CLI commands for integration with Claude Desktop and VSCode.
+Ophis automatically converts your Cobra commands into MCP tools, and provides CLI commands for integration with Claude Desktop, VSCode, and Cursor.

 ## Quick Start